Introduction

 crypto_futures = qndata.cryptofutures.load_data(min_date="2005-06-01")

-All datasets have the same structure, and you can access information about opening and closing prices, high and low prices, trading volumes, and other relevant data fields.
+All datasets share the same structure.
+You can access open and close prices, high and low prices, trading volumes, and other data fields.

 import qnt.data as qndata